About CRC Certification

 Benefits of CRC Certification

-- As a rehabilitation counselor, earning your CRC certification means you possess a marketable and valued credential that distinguishes you from other counseling professionals.
+- Earning your CRC certification means you possess a marketable and valued credential that distinguishes you from other counseling professionals.

 - CRC certification also establishes a recognizable point of differentiation with employers and clients who value an advanced level of specialized education and training, an adherence to rigid standards of ethical practice, and an ongoing commitment to lifelong learning.